Oswestry Sports Forum

 Funding Forum Evening on 3rd November 2022

-Sports Club Treasurers and Fund-raising Officers are invited to a Funding Forum Evening at 7.00 pm on Thursday, 3rd November 2022 at Oswestry Rugby Club, SY11 4AB.
-Three guest speakers will explain how to apply for grants from national and local funds:
+About 20 sports club Treasurers and Fund-raising Officers from a wide range of clubs attended a Funding Forum Evening at Oswestry Rugby Club.
+Three guest speakers explained how to apply for grants from national and local funds:

-1. Nick Herbert, from Energize STW has offered to promote Sport England’s “People and Places” and “Active Together” funds.
+1. Nick Herbert, from Energize STW promoted Sport England’s “People and Places” and “Active Together” funds and explained the principals of crowd-funding, which Sport England funding can match.

-2. Graham Moss of Oswestry Rotary Club will talk about the Mary Hignett Bequest— (closing date is 18 Nov 22).
+2. Graham Moss of Oswestry Rotary Club talked about the Mary Hignett Bequest - a local fund for sports and art groups.

-Oswestry Sports Forum is grateful to the guest speakers for agreeing to speak at this meeting and to Oswestry Rugby Club for hosting the evening.
+Oswestry Sports Forum is grateful to the guest speakers at this meeting and to Oswestry Rugby Club for hosting the evening.

 Oswestry Sporting Legends on 1 July 2022